Youth Philanthropy Grant Guidelines

 Applicants must be an IRS 501(c)3 public charity, school, government entity or religious organization.
-Requested support must be for organizations or activities that take place in one or more counties of the Black Hills identified on the application.
-Only organizations that are personally invited by the current year’s Youth Philanthropy cadre are eligible to apply for this opportunity.
+Requested support must be for organizations or activities that take place in Rapid City.

 Grant Review Criteria

-In reviewing applications, the Youth Philanthropy Grantmaking Committee will consider the following criteria.
+In reviewing applications, the Youth Philanthropy Grant Committee will consider the following criteria:

 Does the organization and its related efforts improve the quality of life and meet identified needs of youth in Rapid City?

 Does the organization maximize community resources through cooperation, collaboration, and shared learning?

 Does the organization support diversity, inclusion, and equity?

 The maximum allowable grant designated within this opportunity is $2,500.